bibliosansfrontieres/doc-ideascube-hardware/pages/04.administrator/02.reset/default.en.md

 3. stop & disable & remove VPN
 4. stop & disable & remove Balena Engine
 5. umount & format the external hard drive
-6. finaly reboot the device
+6. finally reboot the device

 It must be executed this way :
 ```